admin-x-code/Anonyme-on-swarm/README.md

     ```
     $wget -m -np -k "url"
     ```
-    The wget is used for retrieving files
-    -np is not include parent directory (since all we need is the blog) -k is for downloading all js,css, and any other prerequisites and then the url.
+    The wget is used for retrieving files (Remember to follow fair data society principle) -np is not include parent directory (since all we need is the blog) -k is for downloading all js,css, and any other prerequisites and then the url.